 - a.
 When possible, position workers upwind or crosswind when digging a trench or performing other soil-disturbing tasks. - b.
 Prohibit smoking at the worksite outside of designated smoking areas; designated smoking areas will be equipped with handwashing facilities. - c.
-Post warnings on-site and consider limiting access to visitors, especially those without adequate training and respiratory protection.
+Post warnings on-site and consider limiting access to visitors, especially those without adequate training and respiratory protection - d.
+Audit and enforce compliance with relevant Cal OSHA health and safety standards on the job site.

-- d.
-Audit and enforce compliance with relevant Cal OSHA health and safety standards on the job site. - d.
+d.
 Construction of the proposed project is not anticipated to produce significant objectionable odors.
-Construction equipment may generate some odors, but these odors would be similar to those produced by vehicles traveling along 40th Street West and Avenue J-8.
+Construction equipment may generate some odors, but these odors would be similar to those produced by vehicles traveling along Challenger Way, 7th Street East, and Avenue J-6.
 Most objectionable odors are typically associated with industrial projects involving the use of chemicals, solvents, petroleum products and other strong-smelling elements used in manufacturing processes, as well as sewage treatment facilities and landfills.
 These types of uses are not part of the proposed project.
 Odors may be generated by typical residential activities (e.g. cooking, etc.) However, these odors are considered to be normal odors associated with residential developments and are less than significant.
 Therefore, impacts associated with the odors would be less than significant.

 Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact IV.
 BIOLOGICAL RESOURCES.
-Would the project: a) Have a substantial adverse effect, either directly of through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? d al e X b) Have a substantial adverse effect on any riparian habits or other sensitive natural community identified in locs or regional plans, policies, regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? al e X c) Have a substantial adverse effect on State or federall protected wetlands (including, but not limited to, mars vernal pool, coastal, etc.) through direct removal, filling hydrological interruption, or other means? i, X d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridor or impede the use of native wildlife nursery sites? h X e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy ordinance?
-X f) Conflict with the provisions of an adopted Habit Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habit conservation plan? n X a.
-A biological resources survey was conducted for the project site by Mark Hagan, Wildlife Biologist and documented in a report entitled "Biological Resources Assessment of APN 3153-021-015 Lancaster, California" and dated December 2021.
+Would the project: a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
+X b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
+X c) Have a substantial adverse effect on State or federally protected wetlands (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
+X d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?
+X e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance?
+X f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
+X a.
+Two biological resource surveys were conducted for the project site by Mark Hagan.
+The results of these surveys were documented in two reports: "Biological Resource Assessment of APN 3140-009-003 and 006, Lancaster, California" dated April 19, 2022 and "Biological Resource Assessment of APN 3140-034-036, Lancaster, California" dated April 20,2022.
+These reports document the findings of a field survey, review of historical aerial photographs, USGS topographic maps of the study area and surrounding vicinity, and biological resources databases including CNDDB and eBird.